cyverse/irods-adm/README.md

 The program `repl` can be used to replicate data objects to the taccCorralRes resource.

-The program `classify-repl-errors` take the output of `repl` and group the errors by type.
+The program `classify-repl-errors` takes the output of `repl` and group the errors by type.